jramb/p/README.md

 Working with JavaScript makes you want to dip your fingers into hot lava after a while.
 Also for testing Go I started with a rewrite.
-After a while I found out that SQLite is a much better back-end to store time data.
+After a while I also found out that SQLite is a much better back-end to store time data.

 Mostly because SQL rocks and SQLite is a really good file format.

+Punch was also inspired by "todo.txt", which also is recommended to be installed as a single character command: `t`: http://todotxt.com/

+Of course I abandoned the idea of having my database in an org-flat-file structure, event if that was very convenient for "database maintenance".